 8. Settlement Agreement.
-On January 8, 2019, the Parties filed the Settlement Agreement which settled all issues between the Parties in these Causes.
+On January 8, 2019, the parties filed the Settlement Agreement which settled all issues between the parties in these Causes.
+The Parties' attached Settlement Agreement speaks for itself, and details the Parties agreed upon terms.
+We now simply overview the Settlement Agreement.
 The Settlement Agreement provides, Fort Wayne is authorized to increase its rates and charges for water service to reflect a total net revenue requirement in the amount of \$62,360,281 resulting in a total increase of \$14,792,793 or 31.1% over Fort Wayne's current revenues at existing rates.
-The Settlement Agreement also assumes a 1% per year reduction to the Out-of-Town Differential.
-The Parties have agreed that Fort Wayne should implement its 31.1% (32.0% for inside City and 25.9% for outside City) rate increase over five years with the first phase ("Phase I") in the amount of 4.87% (3.73% for outside City) to be effective upon the issuance of the final order in this Cause.
-The Parties further agreed that the second phase ("Phase II") in the amount of 5.93% (5.18% for outside City) will be effective 12 months after Phase II.
-The Parties stipulated that the third phase ("Phase III") in the amount of 5.90% (4.99% for outside City) will be effective 12 months after Phase II.
-The Parties agreed that the fourth phase ("Phase IV") in the amount of 5.86% (4.79% for outside City) will be implemented 12 months after Phase III, and agreed that the fifth phase ("Phase V") in the amount of 5.90% (4.89% for outside City) will be implemented 12 months after Phase IV.
+The Settlement Agreement also assumes a

+1% per year reduction to the Out-of-Town Differential.
+The parties have agreed that Fort Wayne should implement its 31.1% (32.0% for inside City and 25.9% for outside City) rate increase over five (5) years with the first phase ("Phase I") in the amount of 4.87% (3.73% for outside City) to be effective upon the issuance of the final order in this Cause.
+The parties further agreed that the second phase ("Phase II") in the amount of 5.93% (5.18% for outside City) will be effective twelve months after Phase I. The parties stipulated that the third phase ("Phase III") in the amount of 5.90% (4.99% for outside City) will be effective twelve months after Phase II.
+The parties agreed that the fourth phase ("Phase IV") in the amount of 5.86% (4.79% for outside City) will be implemented twelve months after Phase III, and agreed that the fifth phase ("Phase V") in the amount of 5.90% (4.89% for outside City) will be implemented twelve months after Phase IV.

-In the Settlement Agreement, Fort Wayne agreed that, as part of filing the next future rate case with the Commission, Fort Wayne will prepare and file a COSS which will include the usage data, costs, and revenues of all customers.
+In the Settlement Agreement, Fort Wayne agreed that, as part of filing the next future rate case with the Commission, Fort Wayne will prepare and file a cost of service study ("COSS") which will include the usage data, costs, and revenues of all customers.
 New Haven and GM agreed to provide relevant information to facilitate preparation of the COSS.
-The Settlement Agreement provides Fort Wayne will provide its COSS to the Settling Parties (subject to non-disclosure agreements as appropriate) for their evaluation at least 60 days prior to filing any such COSS with the Commission.
+The Settlement Agreement provides Fort Wayne will provide its COSS to the Settling Parties (subject to non-disclosure agreements as appropriate) for their evaluation at least sixty (60) days prior to filing any such COSS with the Commission.
 The Parties will work collaboratively to try and arrive at acceptable cost allocation principles.
-During the 60-day period, the Settling Parties will engage in verbal and written input with each other and have scheduled meetings and discussions regarding the COSS, including specifically its inputs, methodologies, and rate design.
+During the sixty (60) day period, the Settling Parties will engage in verbal and written input with each other and have scheduled meetings and discussions regarding the COSS, including specifically its inputs, methodologies, and rate design.

 In the Settlement Agreement, Fort Wayne and GM agreed to certain terms of service.
-From the date the Settlement Agreement is first approved by the Commission until 12 months after Phase V rates are first implemented ("Termination Date") Fort Wayne will be GM's sole water provider for GM's Fort Wayne Plant.
+From the date the Settlement Agreement is first approved by the Commission until twelve (12) months after Phase V rates are first implemented ("Termination Date") Fort Wayne will be GM's sole water provider for GM's Fort Wayne Plant.
 The Settling Parties agreed that prior to the Termination Date, GM will only pay the Phase I, II, III, IV, and V rates set forth in Exhibit B to the Settlement Agreement unless otherwise agreed to in writing by Fort Wayne and GM, or otherwise ordered by the Commission in a future rate case or as a result of a true-up described in Section 11 of the Settlement Agreement.
-The Settlement Agreement provides the terms and conditions of service after the Termination Date and provides the manner in which GM can seek an alternate supply of water prior to the Termination Date by providing at least two years notice.
+The Settlement Agreement provides the terms and conditions of service after the Termination Date and provides the manner in which GM can seek an alternate supply of water prior to the Termination Date by providing at least two (2) years notice.